insys-icom/M3_Container/doc/HowTo_Java.md

 To be able to start Java applications there must be a Java Virtual Machine and a set of class libraries.
 In this HowTo the Oracle Java SE will be used.
 Due to the "Oracle Binary Code License Agreement" it's not allowed to offer an already prepared container image.
 Creating a container with Oracle Java is quite easy:

 - Get a working container on the M3 device:
-	- Eighter create a default container on the device
+	- Either create a default container on the device
 	- or install an already prepared ([default](https://m3-container.net/M3_Container/images/container_default.tar)) container from [https://m3-container.net](https://m3-container.net/M3_Container/images)
 - [Download](http://www.oracle.com/technetwork/java/javase/downloads) Java SE JDK
 - Copy the needed parts of Java into the container